Convert more traffic into sales with 14 E-Commerce Conversion Rate Optimisation Secrets [2021 Cheatsheet]

 Take Apple for example.
 Apple presents product information, options, and comparisons of colour and capacity.
 They have made it as easy as possible for the customer to simply select the options they want while answering questions that may arise (and stop the buying journey) with clear call-to-actions.

+A truly responsive web design will deliver results across many areas of your business.
 Optimising your website to be mobile-first — mobile-friendly — will not only increase conversions, but it will also help improve your SEO.
 Consider optimising the user experience of the following for better mobile e-commerce conversion:

 - Mobile homepage